JasonLocklin/Dissertation/VWM/Methods.md

 at the opposite location (invalid trials; Figure [fig:Ch1-task).
 Cues were non-informative (i.e., 50% of cued trials were valid and 50% were invalid trials).
-There were also no-cue trials in which the target appeared without any preceeding cue.
+There were also no-cue trials in which the target appeared without any preceding cue.
 Targets appeared equally often on the left and right sides.
 Participants maintained fixation throughout the task.
 This was monitored by the experimenter and verbal feedback was given periodically to